A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The continuity-momentum coupling is addressed by using the predictor-projection method by Chorin~\cite{chorin1967numerical}.
 The predictor step consists of a first-order, semi-explicit time integration of Eq.~(\ref{eqn:momwithsurf}) without the pressure gradient, given by

-where the surface tension force term is evaluated implicitly.
+where the surface-tension force term is evaluated implicitly.
 As shown in Figure~\ref{fig:algorithm}, the interface location, the scalar fields and the interface equilibrium solution are updated before solving the Navier-Stokes equations.
-This way, the density at the new time, \(\rho^{n+1}\), can be evaluated, as well as the interface curvature and surface tension coefficient, \(\kappa^{n+1}\) and \(\sigma^{n+1}\).
-Since the advection of the interface is performed using first-order temporal accuracy (see Section~\ref{sec:interface}), the temporal accuracy of \(\vec{u}\) and \(p\) is limited to first order as well~\cite{dodd2014fast}.
-Thus, higher-order temporal integrations in Eq.~(\ref{eqn:mom_pred}) (e.g., Adams-Bashforth scheme) might not add any major improvement to the flow solver.
+This way, the density at the new time, \(\rho^{n+1}\), can be evaluated, as well as the interface curvature and surface-tension coefficient, \(\kappa^{n+1}\) and \(\sigma^{n+1}\).
+Since the advection of the interface is performed with first-order temporal accuracy, the global temporal accuracy of \(\vec{u}\) and \(p\) is limited to first order as well except in the limit where the CFL number tends to zero~\cite{baraldi2014mass,dodd2014fast}.
+Thus, higher-order temporal integrations in Eq.~(\ref{eqn:mom_pred}) (e.g., Adams-Bashforth scheme) might not add any major improvement to the flow solver global performance, but may be considered in the future.
+This issue is also discussed in Subsection~\ref{subsec:scalareqs} for the solution of the species and enthalpy transport equations.

 After the predictor step, the projection step includes the pressure gradient term to correct \(\vec{u}^p\) in order to satisfy the continuity equation and provide \(\vec{u}^{n+1}\) as shown in Eq.~(\ref{eqn:mom_proj1}).